ocupop/refed-website/src/_articles/Innovator-Spotlight-Series/food-forward.md

 video_id:
 ---

+&nbsp;

 Food recovery is an important component of reducing food waste in the United States, since the majority of food that ends up in landfills is fit for human consumption.
 According to Feeding America, up to 72% of food distributed by food banks is donated or recovered food.
+ReFED's[ *Roadmap to Reduce U.S. Food Waste by 20 Percent*](https://www.refed.com/downloads/ReFED_Report_2016.pdf){: target="_blank"} shows that food recovery solutions can recover 1.8B meals, create an economic value of $2.4B to society, and create 4,000 jobs annually.

-Operating at a large scale, and managing perishable fruits and vegetables, is no easy task for food recovery organizations, but one that provides great benefits to the community and local economy.
-ReFED spoke with Food Forward’s Founder and Executive Director Rick Nahmais, an innovator based in Southern California dedicated to rescuing hundreds of thousands of pounds of fresh produce each year, to learn more about this impressive and highly impactful organization.
+While operating at a large scale and managing perishable fruits and vegetables is no easy task for food recovery organizations, doing so provides great benefits to the community and local economy.
+ReFED spoke with **Food Forward’s Founder and Executive Director Rick Nahmais**, a Southern California innovator dedicated to rescuing hundreds of thousands of pounds of fresh produce each year, to learn more about this impressive and highly impactful organization.

 ![](/uploads/ricknahmias-photo.jpg)

 **ReFED:***What does your organization do and who do you serve?*

 **RN:** Food Forward staff and volunteers currently recover upwards of 400,000 pounds of surplus produce each week from residential fruit trees, farmers markets, and the Los Angeles Wholesale Produce Market and its surrounding district.
-100% of these fresh fruits and vegetables are donated free of charge, directly and indirectly, to over 1,800 hunger relief agencies across 8 counties in Southern California.
+100% of these fresh fruits and vegetables are donated free of charge, directly and indirectly, to over 1,800 hunger relief agencies across eight counties in Southern California.

 **ReFED:***How does your innovation reduce food waste in the U.S.?*